marcona/codjo-tools-confluence-to-markdown/readme.md

 TODO :
+ * {{pom.xml}} not traducted
- * unit test modifiers
+ * add unit tests foreach modifier
- * deal with dead links (wiki link that is declared but doesn't exist)
+ * verify dead links management (unexisting wiki pages)
  * deal with arguments : outputPath, main page name ...etc
  * iterate on all codjo libraries, plugin and tools
- * {{pom.xml}} not traducted
+ * enhance unit test by creating a mock confluence server ? see : https://developer.atlassian.com/display/CONFDEV/Writing+Unit+Tests+for+your+Plugin
- * insert news history and pull request in changelog
+ * insert confluence news history and pull request in changelog
     - to deal with old news :
       - in codjo-confluence
         Add search method for blogposts in ConfluenceOperations: